linustribevnr/turing-hut-website/src/assets/newsletters/Letter15.md

 Here's an amazing problem, you should check out: [problem link](https://cses.fi/problemset/task/1193)

 Do you want to share any opportunity, blog, or experience?
 Fill out this [form](https://forms.gle/uidTBY1e3cALgHtC6) to be featured in our next newsletter.

+Thanks to Mohanavamshi, Sai Rakshita and Sreekar for contributing to the newsletter